MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

 ### `LoadRobotConnection`

-Your skill must also call the `LoadRobotConnection()` method to configure the robot messenger interface when the skill starts.
-We use the same variable to which we assigned the `IRobotMessenger` interface above:
+Each .NET skill must also call the `LoadRobotConnection()` method.
+This method configures the robot messenger interface when the skill starts.
+For example:

 ```csharp
 public void LoadRobotConnection(IRobotMessenger robotInterface)